roc-and-roll/roc-and-roll/README.md

 ### Executing end to end (e2e) tests

-- Install dependencies: `yarn playwright install-deps`
+- Install Playwright dependencies: `yarn playwright install-deps`
+- Install test browser(s): `yarn playwright install`
+- Build Roc & Roll for end to end tests: `yarn e2e-build`
-- Run tests: `yarn test-e2e` (add `--debug` to debug tests)
+- Run tests: `yarn e2e-test` (add `--debug` to debug tests)

-If you use WSL, you might need to also need to `sudo apt-get install xvfb` and run tests like this `xvfb-run yarn test-e2e`.
+If you use WSL, you might need to also `sudo apt-get install xvfb` and run tests like this: `xvfb-run yarn e2e-test`.
 If you want to visually step through tests, you will need to setup `vcxsrv.exe` or another way to forward X11 from WSL to Windows.